 From its founding in 1789, Georgetown has welcomed students from various religious and non-religious backgrounds.
-This respect is deeply rooted in the university's Catholic and Jesuit identity.
+This respect is deeply rooted in the university's Jesuit and Catholic Identity.
+Read more about Georgetown's Jesuit and Catholic heritage.

 The Protestant Ministry serves a diverse Christian community, honoring the religious traditions of its members while affirming their oneness in Christ.
 The Protestant chaplains minister to the many branches of Protestant Christianity through Sunday worship on campus, bible studies, prayer groups, fellowship groups, service projects, and retreats.